lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

 ## TLS 1.3

 In this section, the message sizes are calculated for TLS 1.3.
-The major changes compared to DTLS 1.3 are that the record header is smaller, the handshake headers is smaller, and that Connection ID is not supported.
+The major changes compared to DTLS 1.3 are a different record header, the handshake headers is smaller, and that Connection ID is not supported.
 Recently, additional work has taken shape with the goal to further reduce overhead for TLS 1.3 (see {{I-D.ietf-tls-ctls}}).

-TLS Assumptions:

-* Minimum number of algorithms and cipher suites offered
-* Curve25519, ECDSA with P-256, AES-CCM_8, SHA-256
-* Length of key identifiers: 1 bytes
-* TLS RPK with point compression (saves 32 bytes)
-* Only mandatory TLS extensions

-For the PSK calculations, {{Illustrated-TLS13}} was a useful resource, while for RPK calculations we followed the work of  {{IoT-Cert}}.

 ### Message Sizes RPK + ECDHE

-#### flight_1 {#tls13f1rpk}
+#### flight \#1 {#tls13f1rpk}

 ~~~~~~~~~~~~~~~~~~~~~~~
 Record Header - TLSPlaintext (5 bytes):